 #4: How Much Does A Dog Bite Lawyer Charge?

 Insurance companies have tremendous resources.
 Our law firm understands that the costs associated with a lawsuit can be a barrier to justice.
 This is why we offer a no fee promise.
 This means you don’t owe us any legal fees unless we settle or win your case.
-If we accept your case, we will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.
+If our Virginia dog bite lawyers accept your case, we will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.

 Dog Bite Lawyer Richard Serpe